Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 where [your gateway name] is the name you used in the hostname field of your config.yaml file.

-You should be able to run that command from both the IoT Edge device itself, as well as the KepServerEX server.
+You should be able to run that command from both the IoT Edge device itself, as well as the KEPServerEX server.

 If the bottom of the results of that command shows anything other than "Verify return code: 0 (ok)" (see screenshot below), then you'll need to fix that before moving on.

 ![cert verify](images/cert-verify.png)

-### Register KepServerEX with IoT Hub
+### Register KEPServerEX with IoT Hub

-Even through KepServerEX will be physically connecting to IoT Hub via the IoT Edge gateway, it will still authenticate through to IoT Hub.
-In order to do so, IoT Hub needs to know about the KepServerEX IoT Gateway agent.
-To do this, we create an IoT Device in IoT Hub to represent our KepServerEX agent.
+Even through KEPServerEX will be physically connecting to IoT Hub via the IoT Edge gateway, it will still authenticate through to IoT Hub.
+In order to do so, IoT Hub needs to know about the KEPServerEX IoT Gateway agent.
+To do this, we create an IoT Device in IoT Hub to represent our KEPServerEX agent.

 To do this,